 Demonstration sites will begin implementation in the 2016-17 school year and receive funding and intensive support over a three-year timeframe as they work to build sustainable blended learning programs in their schools.

-Birdville ISD is located in Tarrant County, northeast of Fort Worth with a population of 25,000 students.
-To address low literacy and postsecondary readiness, they will implement station rotation and flipped classroom models at three traditional high schools and redesign their alternative high school to a flex model to allow learners to speed up or slow down credit accumulation based on individual needs.
+Birdville ISD is located in Tarrant County, northeast of Fort Worth with a population of approximately 25,000 students.
+To improve literacy and college readiness, Birdville ISD will implement a two-part approach at all four of their high schools.
+At the district’s three traditional high schools, Birdville ISD will pilot station rotation and flipped classroom models in order to personalize instruction and improve performance.
+In their second project, Birdville ISD will redesign the district’s alternative high school into a school of choice for all students by using a flex model, which will allow learners to speed up or slow down their credit accumulation based on their individual needs.

-Cisco ISD is a rural school district in West Texas enrolling 900 students from their community of fewer than 4,000.
-To elevate all students to their own individual higher levels of academic achievement, Cisco ISD will use a station rotation model to fill gaps and push students to succeed, as measured by improved performance in math and science at their elementary and middle schools.
+Cisco ISD s a rural school district in West Texas enrolling 900 students from their community of fewer than 4,000 people.
+For many years Cisco ISD has been a leader in Region 14 for state accountability scores, consistently surpassing statewide STAAR standards.
+Despite their current successes, the number of Cisco ISD students excelling by reaching advanced achievement metrics has remained stagnant.
+To elevate all students to their own individual higher levels of academic achievement, Cisco ISD plans to use a station rotation blended learning model to fill gaps and push students to succeed, as measured by improved performance in math and science at their elementary and middle schools, scaling to all four district schools over three years.

 KIPP Houston is a public charter network in Houston and enrolls 12,500 students.
-To change students’ outcomes and improve college graduation rates by focusing on the math pathway, KIPP Houston will use an in-class flipped classroom, alongside a summer flex model, to help more students successfully complete Algebra I in the 8th grade and continue along the advanced math sequence throughout high school.
+To change students’ outcomes and improve college graduation rates, KIPP Houston will pilot two distinct projects focusing on the math pathway.
+In their first project, KIPP Houston will pilot an in-class flipped classroom, along with differentiated remediation and enrichment based on students’ achievement and goals, to help more students successfully complete Algebra I in the 8th grade and continue along the advanced math sequence throughout high school.
+In their second project, KIPP Houston will launch a summer Algebra Boot Camp, using a flex model to allow students to learn at their own pace so they will be better prepared for Algebra I coursework when they begin the 8th grade.

-Pasadena ISD, southeast of Houston, is one of the 15 largest school districts in Texas with approximately 55,400 students.
-To address low college enrollment and completion, as well as declining STAAR reading scores, Pasadena ISD will use a flex model to increase STAAR reading scores in grades 5-12; increase participants’ scores on targeted postsecondary readiness indicators; and ultimately increase the number of Pasadena ISD graduates who complete college within six years of high school graduation.
+Pasadena ISD, southeast of Houston, is one of the 15 largest school districts in Texas with enrolling more than 55,000 students.
+To improve college enrollment and completion, as well as declining STAAR reading scores, Pasadena ISD will use a flex model to increase STAAR reading scores in grades 5-12; increase participants’ scores on targeted postsecondary readiness indicators; and ultimately increase the number of Pasadena ISD graduates who complete college within six years of high school graduation.
+Pasadena’s model includes personalized learning time, project-based learning, one-on-one mentoring, and Socratic seminars.

 This kit contains a news release, the Raising Blended Learners initiative grant summary, downloadable Raise Your Hand Texas and Raising Blended Learners logos, images and project statements of the five winning teams, a map of the five demonstration sites and pilot network, YouTube playlists highlighting important benchmarks from the initiative, and downloadable video and photos that illustrate blended learning in action.